ChristinaTrinh/translator-service-eagles/README.md

 You can merge this commit directly if you know how to set up a new remote and perform cherry picking; or you can just look at the diffs above and copy+paste the changes carefully into your own NodeBB repos.
 These are provided only as suggestions but you are welcome to do something else.

-Note that you will have to edit the translator service API URL in your integration: https://github.com/CMU-313/NodeBB/blob/f25-p4/src/translate/index.js#L7
+Note that you will have to edit the translator service API URL in your integration (change it to http://translator:5000/): https://github.com/CMU-313/NodeBB/blob/f25-p4/src/translate/index.js#L7

 ## Testing the integration

-Re-deploy your NodeBB after merging all the changes with `./nodebb build` and `./nodebb start` (or `./nodebb dev`).
+Re-deploy your NodeBB after merging docker.
 Now, when you create a new post using one of the hard-coded non-English texts they should get translated auotmatically by the back-end:

 ![image](https://github.com/user-attachments/assets/61f1d9ca-3ca4-4a68-8869-d381d3d06ac6)